lanl/Nautilus/doc/sphinx/src/overview.rst

 Isotope
 ---------------------------------------------------------------------------------------------------

+(TODO: Right now it's called ``Isotope``, but would it make sense to change this to ``Nuclide`` in the future?
+Similar for related types like ``ReactionIsotope``.
+The argument for this would be to clarify terminology: an "element" has the same Z but may differ in N and S, and "isotope" has the same Z and N but may differ in S, and a "nuclide" has the same Z, N, and S.  Is that the correct terminology to apply?)

-The ``Isotope`` class consists of an SZA and a mass, providing a slight more detailed description of the nuclide in question.
+The ``Isotope`` class consists of an SZA and a mass, providing a slightly more detailed description of the nuclide in question.
 It provides the following accessors:

 - ``A()`` -- the atomic mass number